Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 We want to run the AWS DEV cluster, which Sabre uses for cloud applications, on our Windows 7 OS.
 This will give our developers more freedom to explore and manoeuvre.

 Because the AWS DEV cluster runs on RedHat Linux, we have to use a virtual machine to mirror it on Windows.
-To do this, we'll be using Vagrant to install and configure the guest OS, and VirtualBox to run it.
+To do this, we'll be using **Vagrant** to install and configure the guest OS, and **VirtualBox** to run it.

-To get the guest OS up, we're going to use a free, RedHat-compatible CentOS image, which we'll build with Packer.
-Packer requires additional tools/plugins, including Cygwin, which is a collection of tools that will help integrate the Linux environment with Windows commands.
+To get the guest OS up, we're going to use a free, RedHat-compatible **CentOS** image, which we'll build with **Packer**.
+Packer requires additional tools/plugins, including **Cygwin**, which is a collection of tools that will help integrate the Linux environment with Windows commands.

-On top of the base CentOS image, we'll be placing the OpenShift platform, and several other tools for handling the Sabre corporate proxy, including Maven, Git, Java, and CNTLM.
+On top of the base **CentOS** image, our guest OS, we'll be placing the **OpenShift** platform, and several other tools for handling the Sabre corporate proxy, including **Maven**, **Git**, **Java**, and **CNTLM**.

-When we're finished building the AWS DEV cluster from the CentOS image, we'll be able to run the 'Amazon Web Services DEV' mirror locally using Vagrant.
-After starting the virtual machine, we will have the OpenShift platform ready to use together with developer environment tools and an Internet connection.
+When we're finished building the AWS DEV cluster from the CentOS image, we'll be able to run the 'Amazon Web Services DEV' mirror locally using **Vagrant**.
+After starting the virtual machine, we will have the **OpenShift** platform ready to use together with developer environment tools and an Internet connection.

 ## Building the DEV Cluster

-### Tools Used
+### Main Software used - Quick Recap
-**Windows 7 SP1:** Our host operating system **Packer:** An open source tool that will help us build the Vagrant box files so that VirtualBox can run
+**Windows 7 SP1:** Our host operating system **CentOS:** Our guest operating system
+**Packer:** An open source tool that will help us build the Vagrant box files so that VirtualBox can run
 **Cygwin:** You can think of it as an OS that adds a layer on top of Windows and allows us to run Linux applications
 **Vagrant 2.0.2:** The virtual machine manager that will help us setup and configure our VM **VirtualBox 5.2.12:** The virtualization application that creates the VM for centOS

-You need to perform all of the commands from the project's root directory unless otherwise stated.
+You need to perform all of the commands from the project's root directory unless otherwise indicated.

 ### Setting up with Packer